Murder of Pascasio Báez

-Pascasio Ramón Báez Mena (22 February 1925 – 21 December 1971) was a Uruguayan rural laborer who was murdered by the National Liberation Movement – Tupamaros, a far-left urban guerrilla group.
+Pascasio Ramón Báez Mena (22 February 1925 – 21 December 1971) was a Uruguayan rural worker who was murdered by the National Liberation Movement – Tupamaros, a far-left urban guerrilla group.
 His killing shocked Uruguayan society and became a symbol of the turmoil and insurgent violence that the country experienced in the 1960s and 1970s.

 Background

 Baéz was born in the rural area of the Department of Maldonado, the second of three children and only son of Dagoberto Báez and Margarita Pascasia Mena.
-By 1971, he lived in the city of Pan de Azúcar with his wife Alejandrina Garrido and their children, and made a living working in the fields as a laborer and as a bricklayer.
+By 1971, he lived in the city of Pan de Azúcar with his wife Alejandrina Garrido and their children, and made a living working in the fields as a ranch hand and as a bricklayer.
 Garrido died on December 23, 1971, a week after her husband's kidnapping.

 Kidnapping and murder

 On the morning of December 11, 1971, Baéz went to the countryside to retrieve a mare that had escaped.
 The animal was owned by two neighbors, who had hired him to herd it in a neighboring field.
 Due to a storm the night before, the fence that separated the large Espartacus ranch, located at kilometer 112.550 of Route 9, had been blown down, allowing the mare to enter the property.

 While Báez was walking through the ranch, he inadvertently encountered a "tatucera" (Note: The term 'tatucera' derives from 'tatú,' the name used in Uruguay for the armadillo species Dasypodidae, which burrows underground.) — an underground hideout used by members of the MLN–Tupamaros.
 Upon being observed by the revolutionaries, he was coerced into descending into the hideout, which functioned as a weapons depot, out of concern that he might alert the authorities to their presence.
 There, he was detained and subjected to interrogation, before being kept in a sedated state.

 Tupamaro militant Jorge Zabalza later stated that, following Báez’s kidnapping, the movement deliberated on several options regarding his fate.
-These included transferring him to the —an informal detention center that the insurgents clandestinely set up in Montevideo to imprison their hostages— covertly relocating him to Cuba, or eliminating him.
+These included transferring him to the —an informal detention center that the insurgents clandestinely set up in Montevideo to imprison their hostages— covertly relocating him to Cuba, or killing him.
 After holding him hostage for over a week, the revolutionaries decided to execute Baéz, injecting him with an overdose of pentothal, on December 21.

 In May 2025, former Tupamaro militant Henry Engler stated that one of the options considered was to send Báez to Chile and relocate him there.
-However, the person who was supposed to carry out that task refused, and for that reason, they opted for his elimination.
+However, the person who was supposed to carry out that task refused, and for that reason, they resorted to murder.